 What are some tips to make wearing a mask easier?

-We don’t know about you, but as doctors, it’s sometimes hard to know where our days will take us.
-That’s why we keep a small stash of masks in our cars and offices – it’s easy to grab one and go, no matter what’s on our schedules.
+I don’t know about you, but as a doctor, it’s sometimes hard to know where my day will take me.
+That’s why I keep a small stash of masks in my car and office – it’s easy to grab one and go, no matter what’s on my schedule.
 Consider doing the same, like keeping fresh masks in your backpack or purse.
-It’s also an easy way to share masks with others who might have forgotten theirs.

 Wearing a mask doesn’t have to be a drag.
-You can customize your mask in all kinds of fun ways to show your personality or support (Packers or Vikings … we won’t judge!).
-One of our colleagues wears differently colored masks depending on the weather.
+You can customize your mask in all kinds of fun ways to show your personality or support (Packers or Vikings … we won’t judge).
+One of my colleagues wears differently colored masks depending on the weather.
 Another tries to match her masks to her outfit.
 Look at masks as a way to express yourself!

-We’ll be the first to admit it: sometimes it can be hard to stay motivated or see the point of safety precautions – especially since the pandemic has been going on for many months.
-This is a normal and natural process called “caution fatigue.”
-But all the same, it’s important to stay focused.
+We’ll be the first to admit it: sometimes it can be hard to see the point of safety precautions – especially since the pandemic has been going on for a whole year now.
+This is a normal and natural thought called “caution fatigue” or “mask fatigue.”

-We will get through this, but only when we all pitch in
+We will get through COVID-19, but only when we all pitch in

-We know you want this pandemic to end – we do as well.
-It’s going to take all of us doing our own part to stop the coronavirus in its tracks, and the very first step is wearing a mask.
+I know you want this pandemic to end – my colleagues and I working in health care do too.
+It’s going to take all of us doing our own part to stop COVID-19 in its tracks through vaccination and wearing masks.

-It might seem like a little action that doesn’t make much of a difference.
+These might seem like small actions that won’t make much of a difference.
 But little actions build up – and they become big changes that have big impacts.